proteinreport/proteinreport.org/content/en/directory/gaia-foods/index.md

 weight: 5000
 uuid: 7501
 ---
 <p>Conscious consumers who are connoisseurs of Asian cuisine have limited to no options for ethically produced meat in culturally-appropriate forms.
-That&#039;s why Gaia Foods is developing the stem cell technology to produce real meat - without killing animals, without damaging our environment, and without producing exorbitant amounts of waste.</p>
+That's why Gaia Foods is developing the stem cell technology to produce real meat - without killing animals, without damaging our environment, and without producing exorbitant amounts of waste.</p>